 #3 Save Money

-Intermediary programs like DevPipeline, which design structured training plans and curricula, also help reduce apprenticeship costs, especially for smaller employers with limited human resource capacity.
+Intermediary programs like DevPipeline, which design structured training plans and curriculum, also help reduce the costs of apprenticeships to employers, especially for smaller employers with limited human resource capacity.

 #4 Make Better Informed Hiring Decisions